kawaicheung/book-on-naming-things/manuscript/0_C_WhatMakesANameGood.md

 What does a good name look like?
 As with most qualitative things in programming, it depends.

 A good name might be long.
 It might be short.
 It might stand out.
 It might fade into the background.
-It might be descriptive.
-It might not.
+It might be full of detail.
+It might be abstract.
 Like writing prose, the quality of any particular word depends on the context of all the other words around it.

 Now, what does a good name feel like?
 I can answer that more assuredly.